 Pope Francis, Laudato Si’ 231

 This is the same content as the prayer card but printed as nice, big posters for use in group activities (or simply to put on the wall).
 We use these posters in workshops to stimulate discussion around sustainable living and spirituality.
 The idea of a group examination of conscience may sound strange to some, but we have found it really works.
-It allows group discussions on aspects of our lives we had never even thought of being connected to either our spirituality or the world around us.
+It allows group discussions on aspects of our lives we had never even thought of being connected to our spirituality.
 This exercise works really well in schools and Parishes and has been used on CAFOD retreats.

 These posters can be downloaded for print or viewed electronically.
 These downloads are available to all, but if you are able, please do buy from our shop or make a donation as it helps us continue our work.